bruab/bruab.github.io/_posts/2024-10-02-recommendability-math.md

 (Combining these two assumptions gives us "1 recommendation per customer per year" on average.)

 And _every_ person they recommend it to goes out and buys it?
-That would be nice, but 1 in 5 is more likely.
+That would be nice, but 1 in 5 is a bit more likely.

 Now you're _forced_ to do some marketing.
-So you walk the streets with a megaphone until you get your first 100 sales.
+So you walk the streets with a megaphone until you get your first 100 customers.

-Your sales (assuming you do no further marketing) will look like this:
+Your sales (assuming you do no _further_ marketing) will look like this:

 - **Year 1:** 100 sales, 100 customers → 100 recommendations
 - **Year 2:** 20 sales, 100 + 20 = 120 customers → 120 recommendations